-As it turned out, Extreme Bike Tours, with whom I travelled across the Himalayas in North India and across the Tibetan Plateau, have a tour of South India that occurs during our summer school holidays.
+As it turned out, Extreme Bike Tours, with whom I travelled across the Himalayas in North India and across the Tibetan Plateau have a tour of South India that occurs during the summer school holidays.
 Perfect!
 That’ll provide all the adventure of a motorcycle trip, visit interesting (and enjoyable) places and allow the opportunity to explore other sights and sites in India, for example, the Mughal monuments of Delhi and Agra as well as the bustle and attractions of Mumbai.

 Air India’s new flight is on the Boeing 787 – the Dreamliner.
 It’s a non-stop flight of 12½ hours from Sydney to Delhi.
 An international flight in itself would be a great novelty for Oskar.
 A 12½ flight will be something again!

-Here is the rough guide I prepared for him: Oskar’s Guide for South India Trip.
+Here is the rough guide I prepared for him: Oskar's Guide

 Because of the significance of the Mughal architecture and history (constituting the most popular tourist attractions in Delhi and Agra), I have tried to prepare him for the ‘Mughal Experience’ with this effort: The Mughal Empire of India.